youssef-souilah/youssef-souilah/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=How+are+you+doing+today+?;Glad+you+visited+my+profile+!;Read+along+to+know+about+me+😉;)](https://git.io/typing-svg)

-<p>At present, I am a student at ISMO. </p>
+<p>At present, I am a Full Stack Web Developer. </p>
-- I am currently learning about Frontend development using ReactJs 😃<br>
+- I am currently learning  VueJs and pinia  😃<br>
+- Frontend devlopment using ReactJs <br>
 - Backend development using Laravel and ExpressJs.<br>
 - Databases using Mysql and MongoDb.<br>
 <h3 align="left">Languages and Tools:</h3>